1980s nostalgia: Japan

 In Japan, 1980s nostalgia is part of the broader phenomenon of "Shōwa nostalgia" and "Shōwa retro".
 There is nostalgia for 1980s television programmes such as Takeshi's Castle and The Best Ten; for 1980s city pop, new music and kayōkyoku music; for the 1980s music of artists such as Mariya Takeuchi, Yōko Oginome, Meiko Nakahara, Saki Kubota, Rebecca, Kome Kome Club, Princess Princess, Akina Nakamori, Seiko Matsuda, Hiroko Yakushimaru and Wink; for 1980s arcade games such as Pac-Man and Galaga; for 1980s computer consoles such as Famicom; for 1980s hairstyles such as the Seiko-chan cut; for 1980s floral pattern tableware; for 1980s vending machines; for 1980s analogue technology such as disposable cameras, VHS and cassette tapes; and for 1980s second hand goods.
 There are 1980s retro cars.
 Extremely Inappropriate!
 (2024) is a nostalgia television programme about the 1980s.
 Musicians ClariS (2023) and NewJeans (2024) have performed cover versions of 1980s songs that imitate the stage routines of Wink and Seiko Matsuda.

 In 2017, the Yōko Oginome song "Dancing Hero (Eat You Up)" (1985) reached number 2 on the Billboard Japan Hot 100 chart.
 In 2021, the Mariya Takeuchi song "Plastic Love" (1985) reached number 5 on the Oricon Singles Chart.

 Philippines

 There is nostalgia for 1980s music such as the 1980s OPM music of the Boyfriends, Hagibis, Sampaguita and VST & Company.
-Nostalgia for 1980s music exists among Generation Y.
+Nostalgia for 1980s music exists among Generation Y. There is a 1980s nostalgia musical adaptation of Bagets.